bxharold/hauskam/README.md

                  To exec from command line, first source ~/smtp.txt
 - hrauskam.py  - rebuild Hauskam.db (no effect on images in static/).
 - hlauskam.py  - lister utility functions. 'u' updates all to unsent.
 - hvauskam.py  - viewer: flask server to display images.
-Runs as a service.
+Runs as a service on port 8788. requires hpicfilename.py API to be running on port 8787 I suppose hpicfilename.py should ALSO be a sevice...
+- h5656vauskam.py  - bare-bones viewer: flask server to display images.
 - Hauskam.db   - sqlite3 db. table hauskam stores filenames of snapshots
 - static/      - All snapshots are stored here
 - ~/smtp.txt   - gmail creds. source ~/smtp.txt if exec'd from command line
                  cron-fake reads gmail creds from ~/smtp.txt

+- wifipi_info.py    - runs at startup, sends email with IP and service status.
+- hhsysctl_stat.sh  - gets IP and service status, is called by wifipi_info.py
+                      I suppose hpicfilename.py should ALSO be a sevice...

 ##  Usage and Configuration: